JackT-C/lilly-recruitment-challenge/DOCUMENTATION.md

 I started by setting up my environment, ensuring that all dependencies were installed, and launching the provided start.bat file to start the backend.

 After this, my main focus was ensuring that the frontend could successfully communicate with the backend, retrieve data from the data.json file, and display it correctly.
-To achieve this, I used various HTTP methods:
+To achieve this, I used various HTTP methods to allow CRUD (Create, Read, Update, Delete) operations:

 GET: Retrieve all items from the JSON file.

-POST: Update and create medicines.
+POST: Create medicines.

+PUT: Update Medicines

 DELETE: Remove a medicine.